tbedford/Website-Test/source/articles/woeful-web.md

 # The woeful web

+Summary: In this article I look at what I think are some serious issues with the web today.

 The web is in a terrible state.
 I found this out the hard way recently.
 I was tasked with scraping some data off various sites in Thailand.
 It was not a pleasant experience.